drewburr/3D_Pinball_Game/guide.md

 If the table were nudged or tilted too far or for too long then the table will realize that the player is trying to gain an unfair advantage.
 This results in the table entering "tilt" mode.
 All player inputs and all table functions are ceased causing the current ball to drain.
 The table then resets (see above) and play continues as normal.

-For more information refer to "TILT!" in the 'Informational'part of the 'Messages' section.
+For more information refer to "TILT!" in the 'Informational' part of the 'Messages' section.

 ## End of Game